remarkablegames/remarkablegames.github.io/_posts/2026/2026-08-25-submitting-my-first-steam-game.md

 ---
 layout: post
-title: Submitting my first game to Steam
+title: Submitting my first Steam game
-date: 2026-08-25 13:37:27
+date: 2026-08-25 14:45:20
 excerpt: Lessons from navigating Steamworks, preparing cross-platform builds, and getting my first game ready for release.
-categories: steam game
+categories: steam game release knitbone
 ---

-This month, I submitted my first game to Steam.
+This month, I submitted my [first game to Steam](https://store.steampowered.com/app/5008480/KnitBone/).
 The process was more involved than expected, so I want to document what I learned in case it helps other first-time developers.

 ## Joining Steamworks